 Cambodia Ministry Highlights

-Shortwave broadcasts from the Philippines are heard one hour each evening in the Khmer language.
+Shortwave broadcasts from the Philippines is heard one hour each day in the morning and the evening in the Khmer language.
+Shortwave broadcasts in Khmer from the Philippines is heard 2 hours each evening.

 FEBCambodia works with other Christian ministries and NGOs to improve the quality of life for the Cambodian people through radio programming, community outreach, radio distribution, family and marriage seminars, child development, water purification, and other compassion projects.
 Helping people and families to heal from the devastating effects of the genocide continues to be an on-going focus.